woc-hack/Assignments/modelStars.md

 plot(lowess(za$rat[za$na>300],mm300$residuals))
 plot(lowess(za$rat[za$na>300],mml300$residuals))
 dev.off()
+# a really odd regular but different from above shape: why?

 #projects with 9+ authors seem to offer good fit
 summary(lm(lns~ldur+lnc+lna+rat, data=za,subs=za$na>8))
 # what is rat: nc1/nc, but nc is already in the model, this is an even better fit!
 summary(lm(lns~ldur+lnc+lna+log(nc1), data=za,subs=za$na>8))
+# the two models were, in fact, equivalent if log(rat) was used instead: why?
+# does the interpretation differ, if so, why?

 #What about replacing with stars from unrelated projects
 summary(lm(lns~ldur+lnc+lna+rat, data=za,subs=za$na>0))
 summary(lm(lnsd~ldur+lnc+lna+rat, data=za,subs=za$na>0))
-#seems like the relationship is still there
+# seems like the relationship is still there
+# What could that mean: we fond the same relationship when we get the response variable from totally unrelated projects?

 #now get the info on the first 10 commits
 write(as.character(za[,1]),file="pza",ncol=1)